 As an employer, you play a vital role in closing the gender pay gap.
 Not only your organisation, but the New Zealand economy will reap the benefits when all staff are recognised and rewarded equally for their work.

 This page will help you understand if you have a gender pay gap in your workplace and how to start to close it.
+You can find tools to help you measure the GPG within your organisation, and eliminated gender bias in recruitment and remuneration on the State Services Commission (SSC) website.
+These tools were jointly developed by the Ministry for Women, the State Services Commission and Stats NZ.
 We also have produced a booklet, Closing the gender pay gap - actions for employers, which you can download and print.

 Closing the GPG is good for business